akuklev/akuklev.github.io/BICC.md

 and well-formed formula of some formal language.
 However the necessity to go through coding makes the proofs considerably more tedious and introduces a reasoning gap.

-Recent advances in type theories allow to close that gap.
-Recently introduced primitive recursive dependent type theory Tpr<sup>[[BB24](https://arxiv.org/pdf/2404.01011)]</sup> is a conservative extentsion of the PRA supporting finitary inductive type families.
+Recent advances in type theories allow to address these issues.
+Primitive recursive dependent type theory Tpr<sup>[[BB24](https://arxiv.org/pdf/2404.01011)]</sup> is a conservative extentsion of the PRA supporting finitary inductive type families.
 Finitary inductive type families are direct representations of abstract formal languages and come with structural induction principles, a tidy and natural way to define translations and reason about expressions.